Employer of Record

 Working Hours in Costa Rica

-• General pattern: eight hours a day, not exceeding 48 hours a week.
+• General pattern: eight hours a day for day work, not exceeding 48 hours a week.

 Business Days